Equilibrium Computation in Resource Allocation Games

 E.g., Novshek~\cite{Novshek85} proved that equilibria exists whenever the marginal revenue of each firm is decreasing in the aggregate quantities of the other firms.
 Then, several works (cf. Topkis~\cite{Topkis79}, Amir~\cite{Amir96}, Kukushkin~\cite{Kukushkin94}, Milgrom and Roberts~\cite{Milgrom90}, Milgrom and Shannon~\cite{Milgrom94}, Topkis~\cite{Topkis98} and Vives~\cite{Vives90}) proved existence of equilibria when the underlying game is supermodular, i.e., when the strategy space forms a lattice and the marginal utility of each firm is increasing in any other firm's output.
 Using supermodularity, one can obtain existence results without assuming that the utility functions are quasi-convex.
 Very recently, Todd~\cite{Todd16} considered Cournot competition on a single market, where the price functions are linear and cost functions are quadratic.
 For such games, he proved that equilibria exist and can be computed in time $O(n\log(n))$, where $n$ denotes the number of firms.
-Additionally, he analyzed the maximum differences of production quantities of real an integral equilibria, respectively.
+Additionally, he analyzed the maximum differences of production quantities of real and integral equilibria, respectively.